 The Walter Benjamin Kolleg (WBKolleg) is an inter- and transdisciplinary research and teaching institution at the Faculty of Humanities of the University of Bern.
 It provides the infrastructure for the systematic promotion of and initiation of networking among young scholars.
 Furthermore, it supports cooperation between faculties and universities.

 The Kolleg is named after Walter Benjamin (1892-1940).
 The philosopher studied at the University of Bern where he in 1919 graduated with a thesis titled “Begriff der Kunstkritik in der deutschen Romantik” [The Concept of Art Criticism in German Romanticism].
-The name of the research institution founded in 2015 stands for Benjamin’s concept of a creative combination of different disciplinary approaches in the humanities.
+The name of the research institution founded in 2015 and ceremonially inaugurated on April 26 of 2016 stands for Benjamin’s concept of a creative combination of different disciplinary approaches in the humanities.

 The WBKolleg comprises three types of institutions: